jarbitlira/AttributionTracking/README.md

 - Register a project in [Google Cloud Console](https://console.cloud.google.com/).
 - Enable the "Google Analytics Data API" for your project.
 - Create OAuth credentials and/or a service account.
-- Download the credentials JSON and add to your `.env`:
+- Download the credential JSON and add to your `.env`:
   ```
   GA4_CREDENTIALS=<your-oauth-json>
   GA4_SERVICE_ACCOUNT_CREDENTIALS=<your-service-account-json>